How To Get Tickets To Boboli Gardens

 With any ticket to the Boboli Gardens, you can also access the Garden of Villa Bardini for free.

-Buy your Boboli Gardens tickets on third party booking sites
+Buy your Boboli Gardens tickets on third-party sites

 Join a guided tour of the Boboli Gardens